enwumeh/100-days-of-code/log.md

 Did a few challenges on http://mytechinterviews.com.
 They ALWAYS trip me up!

-**Thoughts:** I think some things with Leetcode got clearer after the video.
-So it did provide a bit of insight even though I wS SKEPTICAL

 ### Day 6: August  29, 2021
 <!-- ##### (delete me or comment me out) -->